-As part of your Carryover application package, an updated Workbook for Tax Credits must be submitted in both printed and electronic form.
-Please refer to Minnesota Housing's website for additional important Carryover information and related forms.
+As part of your Carryover application package, an updated Workbook for Tax Credits must be submitted in electronic form.
+Please refer to Minnesota Housing's Multifamily Customer Portal for additional important Carryover information and related forms.
 A printed and fully signed/executed version of the application form, with all changes from initial credit reservation application highlighted and initialed, must be submitted with your application package.
 The updated application form must be signed by at least one general partner involved in the project and if applicable, the nonprofit partner.
 For material changes, refer to Manual Chapter 2.G.
-An electronic version of the Excel version of the submitted application and a PDF of the signed and updated application form must be submitted to Minnesota Housing via the Portal.
+An electronic version of the Excel version of the submitted application and a PDF of the signed and updated application form must be submitted to Minnesota Housing at the same time the application package is submitted.